 - Questions to ask when your child starts or returns to school.

 - Questions to ask when looking for therapy services or attending therapy appointments.

 Our Childhood Stroke posters raise awareness that stroke happens to children and young people too.
 Download now:

 Other sources of information and resources

-You'll find additional links to organisations below, who can offer further support and information related to childhood stroke.
+You'll find additional links to organisations below, whom can offer further support and information related to childhood stroke.

 Stroke, brain injury and hemiplegia organisations